-Following the completion of the maiden drill program at Sandra prospect (see news release June 30, 2021), the Company met the minimum drilling commitment and exploration expenditures required for the first two years under the option agreement with NEM.
+Following the completion of the maiden drill program at Sandra prospect (news release June 30, 2021), the Company met the minimum drilling commitment and exploration expenditures required for the first two years under the option agreement with NEM.

 Two additional prospects, Vania North and Vania South, host separate porphyry/IOCG and/or High-Sulfidation Epithermal (HSE) targets concealed under transported alluvial/colluvial cover in a very attractive structural architectural setting.
-Vania North and South are set within a strong northnortheast structural corridor which hosts the Inca del Oro porphyry (located 12 km to the southwest) and the expansive El Salvador mining district (some 50 km to the north).
-In addition, the Delirio Cu mine, owned and operated by Santiago Metals, is located 4 km to the west which mines Cu-intourmaline hydrothermal breccias, within an area characterised by abundant historical alluvial Au workings.
+Vania North and South are set within a strong north-northeast structural corridor which hosts the Inca del Oro porphyry (located 12 km to the southwest) and the expansive El Salvador mining district (some 50 km to the north).
+In addition, the Delirio Cu mine, located 4 km to the west, is owned and operated by Santiago Metals, which mines Cu-intourmaline hydrothermal breccias within an area characterised by abundant historical alluvial Au workings.